Uniform and Equipment

 General Note

 All exercise books should be covered with a plastic book cover by students; these are available at a small charge from the Main Office.
-If a student loses his books he may incur the cost of replacing them.
+If a student loses his books, he may incur the cost of replacing them.

-Sixth Form Dress Code 2024-25 (Taken from 6th Form Guidebook)
+Sixth Form Dress Code Entry 2026 (Taken from 6th Form Guidebook)

 We are very proud of our high standards of uniform as it is very much part of our ethos.
 We expect our students to dress in a professional, formal and corporate manner, i.e. what you would wear in a formal office environment.